 safeMedicate Medication Dosage Calculation Problem-solving Competence Model

-The structure of the safeMedicate Essential Skills curriculum provides a framework for the systematic application of the safeMedicate medication dosage calculation problem-solving competence model (Figure 1a, 1b & 1c) & the safeMedicate Essential Skills Program.
-Structured integration of, and engagement with the safeMedicate Essential Skills Program, Advanced Skills environments and clinical learning & assessment environments, supports the integrated development and assessment of cognitive competence (knowledge) and functional competence (know-how & skills) in medication dosage calculation problem solving (See Safety in Numbers 2, Safety in Numbers 3, Safety in Numbers 5 & Safety in Numbers 6).
+The structure of the safeMedicate curriculum provides a framework for the systematic application of the safeMedicate medication dosage calculation problem-solving competence model (Figure 1a, 1b & 1c) & the safeMedicate Essential Skills and Body-weight based Pediatric & Injectable Medicines Programs.
+Structured integration of, and engagement with the safeMedicate Program and clinical learning & assessment environments, supports the integrated development and assessment of cognitive competence (knowledge) and functional competence (know-how & skills) in medication dosage calculation problem solving (See Safety in Numbers 2, Safety in Numbers 3, Safety in Numbers 5 & Safety in Numbers 6).

 - Conceptual Competence: Understanding of the medication dosage calculation problem in-context and the accurate setting up of the dose or rate of administration equation.

 - Calculation Competence: The ability to accurately calculate the correct numerical value and measurement unit(s) for the dose or rate of administration.

 - Technical Measurement Competence: The ability to correctly select an appropriate measurement & administration vehicle (syringe etc) and to accurately measure the dose or rate of administration.

 If an uncorrected error is made within any one or more of the sub-elements of the competence model then a medication dosage calculation error in the practice setting will result.